-The HP 8560E uses a vector display.
+The Agilent 8561E and 8563E use a vector display.
 The graticule lines, traces, and characters are composed of a series of straight lines ("vectors") placed end-to-end.
 If the vectors do not begin and end at the proper points, the display appears distorted, but in focus.
 Symptoms range from characters appearing elongated and graticule lines not meeting squarely, to an entirely unreadable display.

 - 1. If the spectrum analyzer is in external frequency reference mode (an "X" is displayed along the left side of the display), ensure that an external 10 MHz reference is supplied.
 Otherwise the 16 MHz CPU clock will be off-frequency, causing distortion. - 2.
 Use the CRT ADJ PATTERN to check for distortion.
 Press CAL, MORE 1 OF 2, and CRT ADJ PATTERN.
-If vector distortion (described above) occurs, perform the "Display Adjustment" in Chapter 2 to test the function of the A2 controller assembly. - 3.
+If vector distortion (described above) occurs, perform the "2.
+Display Adjustment (8561E and 8563E)" on page 62 to test the function of the A2 controller assembly. - 3.
 If there is distortion along with slight focus degradation, but the graticule lines meet (not necessarily squarely), the A17 CRT driver, CRT, DDD/TRACE ALIGN adjustments, or cable connections might be at fault. - 4.
-If the A2 controller assembly is not part number 08563-60017, perform the "16 MHz PLL adjustment" in Chapter 2.
+If the A2 controller assembly is not part number 08563-60017, perform the "22.
+16 MHz PLL Adjustment" on page 128.
 If the 16 MHz CPU clock is off-frequency, the display will be distorted. - 5.
-Perform the "Display Adjustment" in Chapter 2.
+Perform the "2.
+Display Adjustment (8561E and 8563E)" on page 62.
 Isolate the problem to either the X or Y axis by noting the behavior of the adjustments.
 If the line generator or fast zero-span portion of the adjustment fails, troubleshoot the A2 controller assembly. - 6.
 If the adjustments do not remedy the problem, press LINE to turn the spectrum analyzer off and place the A17 CRT driver in the service position. - Distortion confined to one axis (vertical or horizontal only), indicates a faulty X or Y deflection amplifier on the A17 assembly.
 Use the alternate good deflection amplifier for obtaining typical voltages.
 (There is enough symmetry in a typical display that the voltages should be similar between these circuits.) - 8.
 Monitor the waveforms at A17TP11 and A17TP14 (or TP12 and TP13).
 The 50 to 100 Vp-p ac component of the waveforms at the X and X (or Y and Y) outputs should be mirror images of each other.
-The dc average should be 55 V. - 9.
-The appropriate POSN adjustment (A17R57 or A17R77) should change the dc component of both X and X (or Y and Y) outputs in opposite directions.
+The dc average should be 55 V.

-- 10.The appropriate GAIN adjustment (A17R55 or A17R75) should change the ac component in both outputs by the same amount. - 11.If the display is a single dot, check the base of A17Q18 for -10.3 V ±0.3 V. Verify the signals at TP11, TP14, TP12, and TP13. - 12.If signals are correct and cables to the CRT are good, suspect the CRT.
+- 9. The appropriate POSN adjustment (A17R57 or A17R77) should change the dc component of both X and X (or Y and Y) outputs in opposite directions. - 10.The appropriate GAIN adjustment (A17R55 or A17R75) should change the ac component in both outputs by the same amount. - 11.If the display is a single dot, check the base of A17Q18 for -10.3 V ± 0.3 V. Verify the signals at TP11, TP14, TP12, and TP13. - 12.If signals are correct and cables to the CRT are good, suspect the CRT.